 Angel watched the woman's performance in shock.
-She looked so much like Buffy, but that was impossible because she was dead.
-Plus, she would never move or sing like that, or dress like that, not to mention her hair.
-Although he admitted that it fit this woman, whoever she was.
+She looked so much like Buffy, which was impossible because she was dead.
+Plus, Buffy would never move or sing like that, or dress like that, not to mention her hair.
+Although he admitted it fit this woman, whoever she was.
 No, if it were truly Buffy he would know it, he would feel it.

-Angel couldn't stop his eyes from wandering over the toned, yet lush body that moved across the stage.
+Angel couldn't stop his eyes from wandering over the toned, yet lush body moving across the stage.
 When the band finished and the singer left, he wasn't alone in watching her exit.

 The AI team waited excitedly for Lorne to appear.
 They hoped to get a chance to talk to their friend, or at least let him see them.
 Lee saw the group who tried to get backstage to his talent.
 Something told him the tall dark haired guy was the one to take out.
-He grabbed a waitress.
-After whispering something in her ear, she headed out to the lounge.
+He grabbed a waitress, and after whispering something in her ear, she headed out to the lounge.

 Angel sat glued to the slot machine.
-"Come on, come on lucky seven.
+"Come on lucky seven.
 Daddy needs a new pair of shoes."

 "What are we doing gambling?
 We came here to talk to Lorne, and that's what we're going to do."